python-trio/trio/docs/source/tutorial.rst

    >>> async_double(3) + 1
    TypeError: unsupported operand type(s) for +: 'coroutine' and 'int'

-("I thought you said you weren't going to mention coroutines!"
-Yes, well, *I* didn't mention coroutines, Python did.
-Take it up with Guido ;-).)

 If you didn't already mess this up naturally, then give it a try on
 purpose: try writing some code with a missing ``await``, or an extra